McStasMcXtrace/Schools/SOLEIL_December_2019/Wednesday_December_4th/5_Advanced_photon_sources/README.md

 * Start a new simulation .instr file and insert a Source_spectra.
 Set parameter values for **spectra_stem_x=""sp8sU_h1_e7p44_18p6_x/sp8sU_h1_e7p44_18p6_x" spectra_stem_y=""sp8sU_h1_e7p44_18p6_y/sp8sU_h1_e7p44_18p6_y" nE=11, Emin=7.44, Emax=18.6**.
  Also set **E0** and **dE** to something that fits within **Emin** and **Emax**
 * Insert monitors downstream of the source to monitor the source radiation.
-Catch the radiation on an energy resolved monitor see what the peak looks like.
+Catch the radiation on an energy resolved monitor and see what the peak looks like.

+The reason that you only see radiation in one quadrant is that the spectra datafiles (to save space) only contain data in this quadrant.
+By setting the parameters **symmetricx=1**, and **symmetricy=1**, the radiation field is mirrored in the ZX-, and ZY-planes respectively.

 * Try to move a point-like energy resolved detector around the radiation field.
-Does it beahve as you thing.
+Does it behave as you think it should.
 * Insert a slit 5 m downstream of the source on the optical axis.
 This mimicks the 1st order behaviour of front-end apertures.
 Scan the pinhole size to investigate the energy spectrum as a function of slit opening.
-* Focus the beam again using one of the techniques from yesterdays exercise.
+* It is apparent that these supplied data-files are far too coarsely sampled.
+For a really useful simulation it is necessary to create bigger datafiles, for instance such as [1st harmonic long](data/sp8sU_1h_3.zip).

 ## Exercise: Use SRW-generated output to simulate a beamline.